GEOG 497 B - Making the Most of Good Intentions:

 About the Course:

-In my final year as an undergraduate at the University of Washington, I developed and taught a new seminar course on critical approaches to international development.
-I was advised by Professor Matthew Sparke of the Department of Geography.
-The course was designed to encourage students to reassess their position within the interwoven systems of development and oppression.
-In ten weeks, through the practice of critical pedagogy, I found that students became more critically conscious of their privilege and unintentional complicity in oppression, more conscious of the pervasive problems of the “developed” world, more confident that we have much to learn from the global South, and ultimately more critical of the idea of development itself.
+Inspired by the critical pedagogy of Paulo Freire, the course was designed to encourage students to reassess their position within the interwoven systems of development and oppression.
+Pre- and post-class surveys showed that students became more reflexive about their privilege and unintentional complicity in oppression, more conscious of the pervasive problems of the “developed” world, more confident that we have much to learn from the global South, and ultimately more critical of the idea of development itself.
 Members of the class also became more interested in political advocacy, and more critical of the global aid industry.
-The course’s syllabus and pedagogical methods introduced the rich ideas of critical development theory, while simultaneously avoiding the pervasive emotional detachment common when students learn about global injustice through conventional academic courses.
+The course’s syllabus and pedagogical methods introduced the rich ideas of critical development theory, while simultaneously avoiding the pervasive emotional detachment common when students learn about global injustice through conventional courses.

 Curriculum & Reflections